AliMohammadiasl/CSE110-Project/index.md

 > Once a red, always a red

 I also really enjoy going to the gym.
-I am quite a nerd when it comes to bodybuilding and powerlifting as I try to optimize my workouts as much as I can by choosing the best workouts and the optimal number of sets.
-I learned most of knowledge from [Jeff Nippard](imgs/JeffN.jpg). <br>
+I am quite a nerd when it comes to bodybuilding and powerlifting as I try to optimize my workouts as much as I can by choosing the best exercises, splits, and the optimal number of sets.
+I gained most of knowledge from [Jeff Nippard](imgs/JeffN.jpg), who is a natural science based bodybuilder/powerlifter. <br>

 Here are my top three favorite exercises: